pzugel/Biogas_Plant_Simulation/README.md

 ## Installation

 First download [LabVIEW](https://www.ni.com/de-de/support/downloads/software-products/download.labview.html) from the *Nation Instruments* website.
 Make sure to use at least Version 2019.
-Now you need to compile some libraries on your local machine.
+Now you need to compile some libraries on your local machine using [CMake](https://cmake.org/download/).

 ### Linux
 ```